 When you apply through UCAS, you can declare that you have a disability on your application form.
-This could be a beneficial way to notify the universities you are applying for of your type of visual impairment.
+This could be a beneficial way to notify the universities you are applying to of your type of vision impairment.
 This information is confidential between you and the university.

 Share this page